KillerCodeMonkey/ngx-quill/README.md

 After that your content should look like what you expected.

-If you store html in your database, checkour your backend code, sometimes backends are stripping unwanted tags as well ;).
+If you store html in your database, checkout your backend code, sometimes backends are stripping unwanted tags as well ;).

 ## Security Hint